Cartier duality

 Cartier duality is an analogue of Pontryagin duality for commutative group schemes.
 It was introduced by Cartier (1962).

 Definition using characters

-Given any finite flat commutative group scheme G over S, its Cartier dual is the group of characters, defined as the functor that takes any S-scheme T to the abelian group of group scheme homomorphisms from the base change $G_T$ to $\mathbf{G'}_{m,T}$ and any map of S-schemes to the canonical map of character groups.
+Given any finite flat commutative group scheme G over a scheme S, its Cartier dual is the group of characters, defined as the functor that takes any S-scheme T to the abelian group of group scheme homomorphisms from the base change $G_T$ to $\mathbf{G'}_{m,T}$ and any map of S-schemes to the canonical map of character groups.
 This functor is representable by a finite flat S-group scheme, and Cartier duality forms an additive involutive antiequivalence from the category of finite flat commutative S-group schemes to itself.
 If G is a constant commutative group scheme, then its Cartier dual is the diagonalizable group D(G), and vice versa.
 If S is affine, then the duality functor is given by the duality of the Hopf algebras of functions.